op-albinantti/jdk_kompetensdag/README.md

 ## Building the Docker image
 To build the Docker image, all you should need to do is run the `docker build`-command provided in the top-level `Makefile`. *Note that if you are on an M1/M2 Mac running the Apple Silicon-architecture, you must use `docker buildm1`!*

+## Running the Docker image
-Once the Docker image has been built, run
+Once the Docker image has been built and the JDK has been compiled (as part of the build process), run `make run` to enter the Docker image interactively.

+The executable java and javac will be located in openjdk/build/[architecture]/jdk/bin/.

+To test out your home-made Java development kit, try compiling the provided main.java using `./build/linux-aarch64-server-release/jdk/bin/javac ./main.java` and then running it using `./build/linux-aarch64-server-release/jdk/bin/java Main`